Program Arcade GamesWith Python And Pygame

 Think about it.
 You can play games, but anyone can do that.
 Being great at a video game really isn't much of an accomplishment in life if you think about it.
 Or you can learn to create games.
 People care about that.

-While you may be studing how to program games, tell your parents and co-workers you are studying computer science.
+While you may be studying how to program games, tell your parents and co-workers you are studying computer science.
 It sounds better.

 Back to money.
-According to the National Association of Colleges and Employers (NACE), Computer Engineering is the second best-paid degree, Computer Science is fourth best paying degree, and Information Science is the 8th.
-Most of the other degrees are also in technology-related and involve software:
+According to the National Association of Colleges and Employers (NACE) April 2014 Salary Survy, Engineering is the best paying discipline and computer science is the second.

 |Major||Average Salary Offer|